pdfix/pdfix_sdk_builds/docs/en/8.2.0/pdf_template.md

 ### flag

-Flag.!!!!!!!
+The flag value defines a specific property for an object, which is essential for further processing.

 - _type:_ string
 - _values:_ ['no_join', 'no_split', 'artifact', "[header](#header)", 'footer', 'splitter', 'no_table', 'table']

 ### font_name

-Font name.
+The name of the font used in the text object.

 - _type:_ string

 ### font_size

-Font size.
+The size of the font used in the text object.

 - _type:_ float

+### red

+The red component of an RGB color.

+- _type:_ int

 ### green

-Green component of an RGB color.
+The green component of an RGB color.

 - _type:_ int

+### blue

+The blue component of an RGB color.

+- _type:_ int

 ### header

-Table header.
+Marks the object as a table header.

 - _type:_ bool
 - _values:_ ['true', 'false']

 ### heading

-Sets text heading style.
+Sets the text heading style.

 - _type:_ string
 - _values:_ ['normal', 'h1', 'h2', 'h3', 'h4', 'h5', 'h6', 'h7', 'h8', 'note', "[title](#title)"]

+### width

+The object's width dimension.

+- _type:_ float

 ### height

-Height of the bounding box.
+The object's height dimension.

 - _type:_ float

 ### label

-Marks the element as a label.
+Marks the element as a list label.

 - _type:_ string
 - _values:_ ['', "[label](#label)", 'li_1', 'li_2', 'li_3', 'li_4', 'label_no']

 ### left

-Left coordinate of the bounding box.
+The left coordinate of the object.

 - _type:_ float

+### right

+The left coordinate of the object.

+- _type:_ float

+### top

+The top coordinate of the object.

+- _type:_ float

+### bottom

+The bottom coordinate of the object.

+- _type:_ float

 ### pdf_rect

-Parameter that represents PdsObject. array: [left, bottom, right, top]
+Parameter that represents the bounding box of an object, formatted as an array: `[left, bottom, right, top]`.

 - _type:_ rec